Stmxlt/NNB-News-Rewriter/README.md

 ### 1. Dataset Preparation

 We provide a 1000 news articles dataset cnn_dailymail.json.
 You can utilize it directly.

 You can obtain news from [huggingface](https://huggingface.co/datasets/abisee/cnn_dailymail) for more news articles.
+After convert parquet files to json files, you need to run dataset/dataset.py to add machine_news content.

 ### 2. Run Iterative Rewriting
 Run the Rewriter function in Rewriter.py: